Brandon Nakashima: Collegiate career

-Nakashima graduated from high school, High Bluff Academy in San Diego, a semester early, before enrolling at the University of Virginia in January 2019 at the age of 17.
+Nakashima graduated from high school, High Bluff Academy in San Diego, a semester early, before enrolling at the University of Virginia (UVA) in January 2019 at the age of 17 to play collegiate tennis for the Virginia Cavaliers.
 During his time at UVA, he finished the season with a 17–5 record in singles and 20–3 record in doubles.
-At the end of the season he received the ACC-Freshman of the Year and All-ACC First Team awards and was also a part of the All-ACC Academic Team.
-After one semester he decided to forgo his remaining years of eligibility and turn professional.
+At the end of the season, he received the ACC-Freshman of the Year and All-ACC First Team awards, and also was selected for the All-ACC Academic Team.
+After one semester, he decided to forgo his remaining years of eligibility and turn professional.

 Professional career

-2020: First ATP main draw, Grand Slam debut
+2020: ATP and Grand Slam debuts

 In February 2020, Nakashima received a wildcard into the Delray Beach Open (his first ATP main draw event), where he reached the quarterfinals, defeating Jiří Veselý and Cameron Norrie before falling to Yoshihito Nishioka.

-Later in the year at the US Open (his Grand Slam main draw debut as a wildcard), Nakashima defeated Paolo Lorenzi before being beaten by 5th seed and eventual runner-up, Alexander Zverev.
+Later in the year, on his Grand Slam main draw debut as a wildcard at the US Open, Nakashima defeated Paolo Lorenzi before being beaten by fifth seed and eventual runner-up, Alexander Zverev.

-2021: First two tour finals, Next Gen ATP Finals, Top 70 debut
+2021: Two ATP finals, Next Gen finals

 Nakashima qualified into a Grand Slam main draw for the first time at Wimbledon.
 He lost in the first round to compatriot and 31st seed, Taylor Fritz.

-Nakashima reached his first final in Los Cabos, where after beating J. J. Wolf, 4th seed Sam Querrey, 5th seed Jordan Thompson (after saving 3 match points), and 2nd seed John Isner, he lost to 1st seed Cameron Norrie in the final.
+Nakashima reached his first final in Los Cabos, where after beating J. J. Wolf, fourth seed Sam Querrey, fifth seed Jordan Thompson (after saving 3 match points), and second seed John Isner, he lost to top seed Cameron Norrie in the final.
 From this run, the 19-year-old Nakashima became the youngest American to reach an ATP final since a then 18-year-old Taylor Fritz got to the final of the Memphis Open in 2016.

-A week later in Atlanta, Nakashima reached his second final in as many weeks but lost to 6th seed John Isner in the championship match.
+A week later in Atlanta, Nakashima reached his second final in as many weeks but lost to sixth seed John Isner in the championship match.
 As a result of this good run, Nakashima cracked the top 100 for the first time, coming in at world No. 89 on August 2, 2021, a day before his 20th birthday.

 As a qualifier at the 2021 European Open, he reached the quarterfinals where he lost to Diego Schwartzman.
-As a result, he reached a new career-high ranking of No. 70 on October 25, 2021.
+As a result, he reached a new career-high ranking of No. 70 on 25 October 2021.

 Nakashima qualified for the 2021 Next Generation ATP Finals as the fourth seed in recognition of his breakout success in the year among players aged 21 and under.
 In his group, he notched wins against Juan Manuel Cerúndolo and Holger Rune, taking him to the semifinals, before he lost to eventual finalist Sebastian Korda in five sets.
 He ended the year at a career-high of No. 62 and was nominated ATP Newcomer of the Year.